 A substantial return benefit includes:

 Use or Acknowledgment.
-As stated above, a substantial return benefit does not include a “use or acknowledgment” of the name or logo (or product lines) of the sponsor's trade or business in connection with the activities of the tax-exempt organization.
-Use or acknowledgment does not include advertising (as described below), but may include:
+A substantial return benefit does not include a “use or acknowledgment” of the name or logo (or product lines) of the sponsor's trade or business in connection with the activities of the tax-exempt organization.
+Use or acknowledgment does not include advertising, but may include:

 Logos or slogans that are an established part of the sponsor's identity are not considered to contain qualitative or comparative descriptions.
 Mere display or distribution (whether for free or remuneration) of a sponsor's product by the sponsor or the tax-exempt organization to the general public at a sponsored activity will not be considered an inducement to purchase, sell or use the sponsor's product and thus will not affect the determination as to whether a payment constitutes a qualified sponsorship payment.